 The selection process for panels is highly competitive, and includes an online voting session that runs through September 4, 2015.
 Please take a moment to check out our proposal and vote to show your support to learn how the Rework America Connected partnership is creating an innovative skills-based marketplace to help Americans connect to good jobs, new career paths, and training resources.

 For millions, the American Dream which we hold dear seems out of reach.
 The America we want our children to inherit—a country that is strong and inspires opportunity for all—is at risk.

-To tackle this pressing social need, a broad collaboration of entrepreneurs, educators, technology leaders, CEOs, diplomats, community activists, religious leaders, and others have come together through the Markle Economic Future Initiative.
+To tackle this pressing social need, a broad collaboration of entrepreneurs, educators, technology leaders, CEOs, diplomats, community activists, religious leaders, and others have come together through Rework America: A Markle Initiative.

 As a group we have launched Rework America to help drive innovations that expand opportunities for employment and broaden ways for all Americans to learn and train for the work of the future.
 Together, we are advancing transformative strategies and scalable solutions to reinvigorate the American Dream.